|Back to Main Print This Page Email to a Friend|

 Disseminated Varicella: Disseminated varicella, which develops when the virus spreads to organs in the body, is extremely serious especially for patients with compromised immune systems.

 Specific Complications of Shingles (Herpes Zoster)

 - Age.
-PHN affects about 25% of herpes zoster patients over 60 years old.
-The older a person is, the longer PHN is likely to last.
+PHN usually affects herpes zoster patients over 60 years old.
+The older a person is the longer PHN is likely to last.
 It rarely occurs in people under age 50.

 - Gender.
 Some studies suggest that women may be at slightly higher risk for PHN than men.

 - Severe or complicated shingles.
 People who had prodromal symptoms or a severe attack (numerous blisters and severe pain) during the initial shingles episode are also at high risk for PHN.
-The rate is also higher in people whose eyes have been affected by zoster.
+People whose eyes have been affected also have increased risk for PHN.

 In very rare cases, herpes zoster has been associated with Stevens-Johnson syndrome, an extensive and serious condition in which widespread blisters cover mucous membranes and large areas of the body.